Chandangadewar/Tasty-hub-app/README.md

 Tasty Hub is an end-to-end food ordering platform where customers can browse the menu, place orders, and track delivery status.
 Restaurant admins can manage all incoming orders through a secure dashboard.

-The application is intentionally built to mirror a **real-world production system** — making it a perfect base for practising DevOps workflows including Docker, GitHub Actions CI/CD, AWS deployment, and Kubernetes orchestration.
+The application is intentionally built to mirror a **real-world production system** — making it a perfect base for practising DevOps workflows including Docker, GitHub Actions CI/CD, AWS deployment, Terraform IaC, Kubernetes orchestration, and Prometheus + Grafana monitoring.

 ---